appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 :::

 :::tip
-If the `HISTCONTROL` environment variable is set to `ignoreboth`, commands with a leading space character will not be stored in the history.
+If the `HISTCONTROL` environment variable is set to `ignoreboth`, commands with a leading space character will not be stored in the shell history.
 This allows you to create secrets safely without storing sensitive information in the shell history.
 :::